ariessetiyawan/An-AI-Chatbot-PrayerTimes-in-Python-and-Flask/README.md

 # An-AI-Chatbot-PrayerTimes-in-Python-and-Flask
-AI Chatbot AI Prayer Times with Python and Flask REST API
+AI Chatbot Prayer Times with Python and Flask REST API

 To get started follow the steps below: